nukendrathota/Restaurant-Order-Analysis/README.md

 #### Insights
 1. The restaurant has 32 items in 4 categories, with Italian and Mexican categories having 9 items each, Asian 8 items and American 6 items.
-2. Over a period of 3 months, Jan-Mar 2023, the restaurant had 5370 orders or about 60 orders per day.
-This is a good number of orders per day.
+2. Over a period of 3 months, Jan-Mar 2023, the restaurant had 5370 orders or about 60 orders per day and earned a revenue of over $150,000.
 3. While the Hamburger is the single most ordered item, it is not the most revenue generating item.
 That honour goes to the Korean Beef Bowl, which generated over $10000 in revenue.
 4. Although Italian is the most expensive category, with an average dish price of about $16.75, it is still the most ordered category in orders that spent the most money.
 This indicates that the restaurant is gaining recognition for its Italian dishes in the dine-in segment, while its hamburgers are becoming increasingly popular for takeout orders.